emkeiko/426backend/README.md

 }
 ```

-Purpose: Adds a movie to current user’s Movie List
+Purpose: Adds a movie to current user’s movie list

 Endpoint: POST - https://my-movie-list-2.herokuapp.com/movies

 Params:
-	id (string): an unique string for the movie watched by the user
+- id (string): an unique string for the movie watched by the user
-	user (string): the username of the logged in user
+- user (string): the username of the logged in user
-	title (string): the title of the movie being added
+- title (string): the title of the movie being added
-	liked (string): true or false to indicate whether the user liked the movie
+- liked (string): true or false to indicate whether the user liked the movie
-	poster (string): an url for the movie's poster
+- poster (string): an url for the movie's poster

 Response: The added Movie object in a JSON format for successful requests or a 403 error if there is no users logged in.